Yogurt sales sour as US breakfast culture changes

 McGuinness insists the move isn’t a defensive one, and that Chobani is still bullish on yogurt.
 The company felt coffee creamers were a good fit since cream is a byproduct of yogurt manufacturing, he said.
 And the company is convinced that plant-based eating is a trend with staying power.

 “We love yogurt and we still think yogurt is underpenetrated,” McGuinness said.
-Chobani, which is privately held, says its dollar sales are up 9% so far this year thanks to the introduction of lower-sugar and coconut-based yogurts.
+Chobani, which is privately held, says its dollar sales are up 9 percent so far this year thanks to the introduction of lower-sugar and coconut-based yogurts.

 McGuinness said Chobani plans to enter other market categories, too.
 The company opened a 70,000-square-foot innovation center in Twin Falls, Idaho, earlier this year and has hired additional research and development staff.